Registration to participate in graduation ceremonies is now available.

 Graduates must wear appropriate apparel in order to participate in commencement ceremonies.
 Academic apparel may be rented from the UC Davis Stores.
-Gown rental includes the cap and tassel, and is free with purchase of a Grad Pack.
-Gowns and Packs may be pre-ordered in advance online.
-Rental and rental pricing is based on date of order, with prices increasing as the ceremony date draws closer.
+Gown rental includes the cap and tassel, and is available as an a la carte rental or as part of a Grad Pack, which includes select souvenir items.
+Gowns and Packs must be pre-ordered in advance online.
+Rental pricing is based on date of order.

 Gown and Grad Pack Pickup - at the Pavilion

 - Wednesday, May 25, 9:00 am to 6:00 pm